MaskingTechnology/jitar/examples/concepts/multi-version/README.md

 # Jitar | Multi Version example

-This example demonstrates how to create multiple versions for a procedure.
+This example demonstrates how to create multiple versions for a procedure and how to register them as versioned procedures in a segment.

-The application consists of a single procedure with two versions.
-All procedure is placed in the ``src/greetings`` directory.
-The segment file ``(default.segment.json)`` is placed in the ``src`` directory.

-The Jitar configuration is specified in the ``jitar.json`` file.
+The application is a simple application that returns information about a person and an organization.
+Each of these entities has a version 1 and version 2 of the procedure to get its details.

+## Project setup

+**Procedures**

+* getEmployeeDetails (`src/employees/getDetails.ts`)
+* getEmployeeDetailsV2 (`src/employees/getDetails.ts`)
+* getOrganizationDetails (`src/organizations/getDetails.ts`)
+* getOrganizationDetailsV2 (`src/organizations/getDetailsV2.ts`)

+**Segments**

+* Server - contains all procedures (`segments/server.segment.json`)

+**Services**

+* Standalone - loads the Server segment (`services/standalone.json`)

 ## Running the example